Best Practices For Invoice UX

 Invoice filenames contain the name of the service.
 It's convenient to save lots of invoices to one directory, to send to my accountant.
 If the file is simply called

-invoice-1234.pdf, this make make sense from the perspective of the service, but it doesn't help me to find them once I've saved them.
+invoice-1234.pdf, this makes sense from the perspective of the service, but it doesn't help me to find them once I've saved them.

 Invoices filenames contain the invoice number.
 If I am processing multiple months at once, I still put all the files into one directory.
 If all the monthly invoices are called